bryant0918/Lora-Finetuning/README.md

 ---

 # LoRA text2image fine-tuning - bryant0918/pokemon-lora

-These are LoRA adaption weights for runwayml/stable-diffusion-v1-5.
+You can view the finetuned hugging face model [here](https://huggingface.co/bryant0918/pokemon-lora) These are LoRA adaption weights for runwayml/stable-diffusion-v1-5.
 The weights were fine-tuned on the diffusers/pokemon-gpt4-captions dataset.
 You can find some example images in the following.

 ![img_0](./image_0.png)